osbytes/crypt.fyi/README.md

 ## How It Works

-1. Your secret is encrypted in your browser using AES-256-GCM
-2. The encrypted data is stored temporarily on our servers
+1. Encryption key is generated on the client
+1. Password is optionally provided
+1. Encryption key and password are used to encrypt the secret
+1. Encryption key and password are **hashed** and stored along with the encrypted secret for verification on retrieval - the raw key and password are **never** stored or transmitted on the server
-3. A unique URL containing the decryption key is generated
+1. The unique URL containing the decryption key is generated
-4. Share the URL with your recipient
+1. Share the URL with your recipient and separately the password if specified
-5. When accessed, the secret is decrypted in the recipient's browser
+1. When accessed, only when the decryption key and password match via server-side verification of the hashes, the encrypted secret is shared and decrypted in the recipient's browser
-6. Optional: Secret is automatically destroyed after being read
+1. Optional: Secret is automatically destroyed after being read
+1. If retrieval doesn't happen within the TTL, the secret is automatically destroyed

 ## Security Features